 For this amazing top-rated tour to Topes de Collantes natural park, a 4×4 vehicle will collect you at 9 am from your casa in Trinidad.

-After learning about its history, you’ll head off towards one of Cuba’s most expansive preserved reserves – Topes de Collantes!
+After learning about its history, you’ll head off toward one of Cuba’s most expansive preserved reserves – Topes de Collantes!

 Here you will have an opportunity to get an impression of everyday life for those living within the community that exists here, an unforgettable experience!